 Admission into other Years or into Reception outside the normal admissions process

-Any applications for a place at Kempsey Primary School outside the normal year or time of entry to the school must now be made directly to the school.
+Any applications for a place at Kempsey Primary School outside the normal year or time of entry to the school must be made directly to Worcestershire Local Authority.
 The school will notify the relevant Local Authority of the outcome of the application and inform parents of their right to appeal against a refusal of a place.

 Waiting list for admissions

 A waiting list for places in each year is held by the school.
 Parents who have been initially unsuccessful in securing a place should contact the school directly to enquire about the waiting list.